xnog/xrl-python/README.md

 **Parameters:**
 - `key`: Unique identifier for the rate limit bucket
-- `capacity`: Maximum number of tokens in the bucket
+- `capacity`: Maximum number of tokens/requests allowed
-- `rate`: Token refill rate (tokens per second)
+- `rate`: Token refill rate or requests per second

 **Returns:**
 - `True` if token was acquired, `False` if rate limited

+### TokenBucketRateLimiter

+Smooth rate limiting with burst capacity.
+Best for:
+- APIs that need to handle bursts of traffic
+- Applications requiring precise rate control
+- Scenarios where you want to allow some burst capacity

+### FixedWindowRateLimiter

+Simple time-window based rate limiting.
+Best for:
+- Simple rate limiting needs
+- When burst capacity is not required
+- When you want to reset limits at fixed intervals

 ## Rate Calculation Examples